-Escape in one direction only
+Escape in one direction only Escape in more than one direction 7.5m (1)(2) 30m (2)(3)

-7.5m (1)(2)

-30m (2)(3)

 - 1 Reduced to 4.5m in the case shown in Diagram 9. - Where all flats on a storey have independent alternative means of escape, the maximum distance of travel does not apply.
 However, see paragraph 16.3 (B5) which specifies Fire and Rescue Service access requirements. - 3 For sheltered housing, see paragraph 0.29. - Where travel distance is measured to a stair lobby, the lobby must not provide direct access to any storage room, flat or other space containing a potential fire hazard.